EasyGroup: Overview

 The company was established to expand the "easy" brand following the launch of easyJet in 1995.
 The first use of "easy" after easyJet was the EasyInternetcafé established in June 1999, followed by easyRentacar in 2000 which was renamed to easyCar in 2000.
 The group is registered in the Cayman Islands, but operates from its office in Kensington, London.

-easyGroup is the holding company controlling the "easy" family of brands.
-Through its wholly owned subsidiary easyGroup IP Licensing Ltd, the company licences the easy brand to other businesses.
-The easyGroup of companies have a complex structure that contains elements of a generic conglomerate and a keiretsu, and sometimes it simply licences its brand. easyGroup publishes brand guidelines for all easy companies to follow.
+easyGroup Holdings Ltd is the holding company controlling the "easy" family of brands.
+Through its wholly owned UK subsidiary easyGroup IP Licensing Ltd, renamed easyGroup Ltd in 2014, the company licences the easy brand to other businesses.
+The easyGroup of companies have a complex structure that contains elements of a generic conglomerate and a keiretsu, and sometimes it simply licences its brand without any actual shareholding in the licensee company. easyGroup publishes brand guidelines for all easy companies to follow.

 The easyGroup logo is known for its distinctive orange colour, Pantone 021.